RaspAP/raspap-docs/docs/faq.md

 ```

 These signs point to a corrupted filesystem on the SD card.
 If during a power disconnection the memory card is in a write operation, there is a high chance that one or more sectors will be
 damaged.
 In these cases, a fresh install on a new SD card can save you time and frustration.
+RaspAP's [minimal SD card write](minwrite.md) mode can help in this case.

-> :information_source: **Important:** Be sure to use genuine MicroSD cards from a reputable manufacturer.
-Card clones are common and hard to distinguish from legitimately made ones, but certainly not subject to the same
+!!! tip "Tip"
-quality standards.
+    Be sure to use genuine MicroSD cards from a reputable manufacturer.
+Card clones are common and hard to distinguish from legitimately made ones, but certainly not subject to the same quality standards.
 Neither fake nor cheap cards are typically suitable for an entire OS to run from.

 ## <a name="pihole"></a>How do I integrate RaspAP with Pi-hole?
 There have been several discussions around integrating RaspAP with Pi-hole, with the end goal of hosting a complete AP and ad-blocker on a single device.
 Both projects rely on `dnsmasq`, so integration between them is tricky.
 There are now several options available to users of RaspAP.